-- 1. Mark the position of the hole on the pipe and drill through using a 1⁄4" (6mm) drill bit (One side only). - 2.
+- Mark the position of the hole on the pipe and drill through using a 1⁄4" (6mm) drill bit (One side only). - 2.
 Unscrew the clamp and wrap it around the pipe, loosely screw it back up leaving enough slack so you can position the hole with the outlet of the clamp. - 3.
 Tighten the clamp to create a seal.

 III.
-Drilling Faucet Hole - Stainless Steel Sink)
+Drilling Faucet Hole - Stainless Steel Sink

-- 1. Drilling through a stainless-steel sink can be achieved by marking the location with a centre punch and drilling a 3/16" Pilot Hole When drilling through stainless steel lower speeds are better with a sharper bit to avoid burning the surface of the sink. - Using a 1/2" or 7/16" carbide or sharp drill bit, enlarge the hole to fit the stem of the faucet (7/16" Thread)

-For installation on other types of sinks - such as stone, it is best to employ a specialist to drill the hole to ensure it is done correctly - where possible it is best to get the sink manufactured with a pre-drilled hole.
+- 1. Drilling through a stainless-steel sink can be achieved by marking the location with a centre punch and drilling a 3/16" Pilot Hole When drilling through stainless steel lower speeds are better with a sharper bit to avoid burning the surface of the sink. - 2.
+Using a 1/2" or 7/16" carbide or sharp drill bit, enlarge the hole to fit the stem of the faucet (7/16" Thread).
+For installation on other types of sinks such as stone, it is best to employ a specialist to drill the hole to ensure it is done correctly where possible it is best to get the sink manufactured with a pre-drilled hole.
+Alternatively, consider installing a 3 Way Mixer Tap in place of the current kitchen faucet, which alleviates the need to drill altogether.